 The Danvers Cultural Council is pleased to be among the communities of Massachusetts to support and promote access for all ages to enjoy the arts, humanities and interpretive sciences in partnership with the Massachusetts Cultural Council.
 We strive to create opportunities to broaden and enrich the vitality of the Town.
 Our criteria include an emphasis on new or time-honored projects of local artists, performers and instructors, cultural organizations’ programs and classes, events for all levels of school-children, family-oriented events & outings for senior citizens.

-Council Members: Mary Beth Verry (Chair), Pam Ames, Dayna D'Angelo, John Gettings, Eric Mitchell and Rebecca Somes
+Council Members: John Gettings (Chair), Pam Ames (Grants Coordinator), Dayna D'Angelo (Co-Chair), Eric Mitchell (Secretary) and Rebecca Somes (Treasurer)

 About Massachusetts Cultural Council and Local Cultural Councils:

 The Massachusetts Cultural Council (MCC) is a state agency supporting the arts, sciences, and humanities, to improve the quality of life in Massachusetts and its communities.
 It pursues its mission through a combination of grants, services, and advocacy for nonprofit cultural organizations, schools, communities, and artists.

 The MCC’s Local Cultural Council (LCC) Program is the largest grassroots cultural funding network in the nation supporting thousands of community-based projects in the arts, humanities, and sciences annually.
 Each year, local councils award more than $3 million in grants to more than 6,000 cultural programs statewide.
 The program promotes the availability of rich cultural experiences for every Massachusetts citizen.